by: Dana Scott and Patricia Jordan DVM

 Beneficial nematodes may also be used to kill ticks and other garden pests such as grubs.
 The microscopic S. Feltiae is commercially available and will feed on ticks in your yard.
 Planting Beauty Berry Bush will also work to repel ticks.

 There are many natural topical applications that will deter ticks from attaching to your dog.
-The essential oils Rose Geranium and Pennyroyal (Tickweed) are easy to acquire and have been used with very good results.
-To make your own tick repellent, combine about 20 drops of either essential oil with two tablespoons almond oil (you can use vegetable oil but almond oil contains sulphur which is also a tick repellent).
+The essential oil Rose Geranium is easy to acquire and have been used with very good results.
+To make your own tick repellent, combine about 20 drops of the essential oil with two tablespoons almond oil (you can use vegetable oil but almond oil contains sulphur which is also a tick repellent).
 Mix them together and place a few drops on your dog or on his collar (these oils are not meant to be used with cats or pregnant animals).

 Mountain Mint may also be effective as it contains bug and tick repelling pulegone.
 Grind the herb up and apply it to your dog before his walk to protect him.
 Again, do not use this herb on pregnant animals.